chamilo/chamilo-lms/main/inc/lib/pclzip/readme.txt

 2 - What's new
 ==============

+  Version 2.6 :
+    - Code optimisation
+    - New attributes PCLZIP_ATT_FILE_COMMENT gives the ability to add a comment for a specific file.
+(Don't really know if this is usefull)
+    - New attribute PCLZIP_ATT_FILE_CONTENT gives the ability to add a string as a file.
+    - New attribute PCLZIP_ATT_FILE_MTIME modify the timestamp associated with a file.
+    - Correct a bug.
+Files archived with a timestamp with 0h0m0s were extracted with current time
+    - Add CRC value in the informations returned back for each file after an action.
+    - Add missing closedir() statement.
+    - When adding a folder, and removing the path of this folder, files were incorrectly added with a '/' at the beginning.
+Which means files are related to root in unix systems.
+Corrected.
+    - Add conditional if before constant definition.
+This will allow users to redefine constants without changing the file, and then improve upgrade of pclzip code for new versions.

   Version 2.5 :
     - Introduce the ability to add file/folder with individual properties (file descriptor).
       This gives for example the ability to change the filename of a zipped file.